carbonXIII/PomodoroApp/artifacts/design.md

 ![Container Diagram](/artifacts/images/001-container-diagram.png)

-## Component Diagram
+## Component View

 - The UI is composed of an activity (extended from the Activity class from the AndroidSDK) as well as a group of fragments.

     a.
-The Activity is the only piece of the UI that depends on components from the API, since it manages the lifetime of those objects.
+The Main Activity is the only piece of the UI that depends on components from the API, since it manages the lifetime of those objects.

     b.
-The Fragments implement all the UI code (manipulating UI elements and submitting forms).
+Fragments/Views implement all the UI code (manipulating UI elements and submitting forms).

 - The API layer is broken down into 2 parts as well, a model component and a presenter component.